Enjoy the Water This Summer

 6. Dine on the Water

-People enjoy water in so many ways, but sometimes, just looking at it is enough.
+People enjoy the water in so many ways, but sometimes, just looking at it is enough.
 You might watch the water from your day at the beach, but this summer, you should also enjoy it over dinner.

 Pick a restaurant built on the edge of a river, lake, or stretch of ocean.
 As you dine, enjoy the gorgeous views.
 Plus, a seafood restaurant in Fort Lauderdale, FL lets you enjoy both the look of the water and the catch it offers.